 See my photos from Stirling

 Stirling is a great historical day trip from Edinburgh with great views of the beautiful countryside.
-Use my walking tour of Stirling for a beautiful slow tour of the city.
 If you plan staying in the area, you can search for budget hotels in Stirling.

 4. St Andrews Castle